CesiumGS/3d-tiles/specification/Metadata/README.md

 JSON encoding is useful for storing a small number of entities in human readable form.

-Property values are encoded as their corresponding JSON types: numeric types are represented as `number`, booleans as `boolean`, strings as `string`, enums as `string`, and arrays as `array`.
+Property values are encoded as their corresponding JSON types: numeric types are represented as `number`, booleans as `boolean`, strings as `string`, enums as `string`, and arrays, vectors and matrices as `array`.

 The following example demonstrates usage for both fixed and variable size arrays: